-FILM REVIEW: INTRUDERS AKA SHUT IN
+FILM REVIEW: SHUT IN (AKA INTRUDERS)

 Intruders stars Anna Rook (Beth Riesgraf) a strange bird who suffers from severe agoraphobia after experiencing trauma years earlier.
 Believed to be at her brother Conrad’s (Timothy T. McKinney) funeral three intruders break into her home hoping to rob the place in a quick hit.